tiagomuzzi/django-psl/README.md

-# Django + PostgresSQL + Docker
+# Django REST Framework + PostgresSQL + Docker

-This exercise is to containerize a simple Django/Postgresql application using Docker.
+This repository creates a simple REST API using Django, Postgresql and Docker.

 ## Pre-requisites

 * Docker (compatible with 20.10)

-* Poetry >= 1.1.11

 ## Instructions